-- Outpatient chemotherapy and radiation therapy - · Supplies, solutions and drugs - Extractions to prepare the jaw for radiation treatment
+- Outpatient chemotherapy and radiation therapy - Supplies, solutions and drugs used during chemotherapy or radiation visit - Tooth extractions to prepare your jaw for radiation therapy

 For drugs you get from a pharmacy, see Prescription Drugs.
 Some services need to be pre-approved before you get them.
 See Prior Authorization for details.